 This was at the conclusion of the “red scare”.
 Our boogeyman was nuclear war.
 This mentality is on full display with movies like The Terminator, Akira, Mad Max, and even later films like The Matrix.
 Even video games like Final Fantasy VII carried these themes.
-I remember The Terminator scaring the shit out of me when I was a little older.
+I remember The Terminator scaring the shit out of me.

 The movie that rang home the most was Red Dawn.
 Red Dawn isn’t remotely cyberpunk but it has the themes of systemic collapse and rebellion.
 For one, Red Dawn was about school-aged kids during a Soviet invasion.
 The scene early on where you could see paratroopers dropping in through the windows… that shit was terrifying and seemed fully plausible at the time.

 After all, this is the period just after the world saw Star Wars released in 1977.
 It imprinted the spirit of rebellion on us for years.
-That’s the solution all types of punk pursues: rebellion.
+That’s the solution all types of punks pursue: rebellion.

 Cyberpunk wasn’t defeatist.
 It was about rebellion.
 That’s where the “punk” part comes in.
 We were just pessimistic, and I’ll agree with that accusation all day.
 We saw the technocratic oppression as inevitable.
 I’m still pessimistic, though that pessimism is sprinkled with hope.
 All of this always has been.